philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

     'AJUNK'

 dumping forms a one-sided inverse to lifting. <https://en.wikipedia.org/wiki/Inverse_element#Left_and_right_inverses>  `dump(t, lift(t, f)) == f` but not necessarily `lift(t, dump(t, f)) ?= f`.
 Lifting is an injective operation.
 If takes different inputs functions to different output functions.
-In one-sided inverses, on of the pair is injective and the other isn't, so it isn't a bijection.
+In one-sided inverses, one of the pair is injective and the other isn't, so it isn't a bijection.

 # Lifted Identity is Variables